Genex Auto

 While punctures can't always be avoided, there are some practical steps Auckland drivers can take to reduce their frequency and severity:

-Avoid road debris where safely possible.
+• Avoid road debris where safely possible.
 In Auckland, be particularly cautious near construction sites and on roads known for industrial traffic.
-If you see debris on the road ahead and can safely steer around it, do so.

-Replace tyres at the right time.
-Tyres worn beyond 1.5mm tread depth are not only illegal in New Zealand — they’re genuinely dangerous and far more susceptible to punctures.
-If your tread is getting low, don’t wait for a puncture to force the issue.
+• Replace tyres at the right time.
+Tyres worn beyond 1.5mm tread depth are not only illegal in New Zealand — they're genuinely dangerous and far more susceptible to punctures.

-Keep a note of Genex Auto’s number.
-Save 0508 222 333 in your phone right now, before you ever need it.
-When you’re standing on the side of the road at 9pm with a flat tyre, the last thing you want to be doing is searching for a reliable mobile tyre service.
+• Save Genex Auto's number right now.
+Save 0508 222 333 in your phone before you ever need it.
+When you're standing on the side of the road at 9pm with a flat tyre, the last thing you want to be doing is searching for a reliable mobile tyre service.

 Frequently Asked Questions — Puncture Repair Auckland